 How long will my application take?

-We cannot guarantee how long the Home Office will take to process your application.
+We cannot guarantee how long the Home Office will take to process your visa or British nationality application.
 Read the current processing times here.
-We will normally be able to submit visa application within a week’s time of you instructing us, but we will let you know at the earliest opportunity if it is likely to take longer than this.
+We will normally be able to submit a visa application within a week of you instructing us, but we will let you know at the earliest opportunity if it is likely to take longer than this.